Robbie Raeside

 Robert Raeside (born 7 July 1972) is a Scottish former footballer who was the manager of St Andrews United until June 2024.

 Raeside began his career with Raith Rovers, winning two Scottish First Division titles and the Scottish League Cup during his six years at Stark's Park.
 In 1996, Raeside moved to Dundee, where he won another First Division title in 1998.
 In 2000, Raeside joined Arbroath after a loan spell, then went on to play for a number of other clubs - Greenock Morton, Alloa Athletic, Stirling Albion and Peterhead - before returning to Arbroath in 2006.

 Out of contract at Arbroath, Raeside accepted a month's loan at Shelbourne in July 2000.
 He played one game in the UEFA Champions League qualifier win in Macedonia against Sloga Jugomagnat, before returning to Scotland.

+He became Manager of St Andrews United after retiring playing for the Saints in 2022 before leaving the club in 2024, year out of the game he became Manager at East of Scotland side Hill of Beath Hawthorn in 2025 and is currently with the Fife side since.